Abikebuk/easyauth-discord-integration-middleware/src/main/java/com/abikebuk/commands/README.md

 long intricate classes names and almost no examples on most of what you need to build a command, makes a very bad coding experience.

 ## How-To-Use
-This package features two different way to build a command with the first being the detail of the structure behind the second which the transformation of the first in a more user friendly code.
+This package features two different way to build a command with the second being the detail of the structure behind the first which is the transformation of the second method in a more user friendly code.

 ### First Method :
 Easiest way to build a command